Shubham-Saboo/JTracker/readme.md

 1. Navigate to Cover letter Section
 2. Upload any detail in the form
 3. Click on Submit button to Download the cover letter file.
+(It takes 40 to 50 seconds to generate the cover letter)

 <p align="center"><img width="700" src="./resources/coverletterPage.PNG"></p>